BiltuDas1/RepackInstalledWindows/README.md

 ==================== After Windows Installed ====================

 11. When windows ask to create first user.
---Type username 'Admin'
+Type username 'Admin'
---Type Computer name 'YourPC'
+Type Computer name 'YourPC'
---Do not type any password.
+Do not type any password.
---Skip Product key.
+Skip Product key.
---Set time & timezone to original GMT time
+Set time & timezone to original GMT time

 12. Do not active windows using any loader, keygen.

-13. Setup your windows in your choice.(like pagefile) --Install applications (like Google Chrome)
+13. Setup your windows in your choice.(like pagefile)

 14. when your all task complete, reconnect your flash drive from where you installed your current os.